crispinr/mr.bot/README.md

 Joke – to reply with a random joke

-Cat – to reply with a random cat image
+Cat Img – to reply with a random cat image

-Trump Saying - to reply with a random trump quote
+Trump's Saying - to reply with a random trump quote

 ### HOW TO USE?
 To connect to Mr.Bot through WhatsApp, just save this number in your smartphone (+1 415 523 8886)